 16. Corfe Castle

-A three-hour drive from London, Corfe Castle is strategically located on the top of a hill, in Dorset.
-The castle was built using limestone in the 11th and 12th century and it is 20 meters in height.
+A three-hour drive from London, Corfe Castle is strategically located on the top of a hill in Dorset.
+The castle was built using limestone in the 11th and 12th centuries, and it is 20 meters in height.

 In the English Civil War, the castle was defended by Royalist Lady Mary Bankes.
-Her leadership allowed the garrison to hold out for a stagering 2 years against Parliamentarian forces before the garrison surrendered in 1645.
+Her leadership allowed the garrison to hold out for a staggering two years against Parliamentarian forces before the garrison surrendered in 1645.

-The savagery of the assaults can bee seen in the interiors of the castle, which have been damaged by shot.
+The savagery of the assaults can be seen in the castle’s interiors, which shots have damaged.
 Despite the damage, you can still see the arrow holes and murder slits.
 The entry fee is £12 for adults and £6.00 for children.